Export Conditions

 The visualisation of Export Conditions was developed by Statistics Netherlands (CBS) to analyse changes in exports of goods in the Netherlands and place them in context.
 Six indicators, selected on the basis of econometric research, can be used to monitor whether conditions for Dutch exports have changed in a favourable or unfavourable direction.

-The climate for Dutch exports was less unfavourable in February 2026 as it had been the previous month.
+The climate for Dutch exports was equally unfavourable in March 2026 as it had been the previous month.
 Since the previous month, new data have become available for all indicators.
-Two indicators deteriorated, four improved.
+Three indicators deteriorated, three improved.
 The climate for Dutch exports is largely determined by developments in the main market for Dutch exports - Germany and the eurozone - and changes in Dutch competitiveness.
 Although the indicators are strongly correlated with export activity, improved circumstances do not necessarily lead directly to export growth.

-Producer confidence in the euro areas and Germany was less unfavourable.
-Dutch and European manufacturers became also less negative about their foreign orders.
+The real effective exchange rate became less unfavourable.
+German producer confidence was less unfavourable.
+European manufacturers became also less negative about their foreign orders.
 However, the growth year on year of German manufacturing output turned into a contraction.
-The real effective exchange rate became more unfavourable.
+Dutch manufacturers became more negative about their foreign orders.
+Producer confidence in the euro area was also more negative.

 Related items